Musicals101.com

 b.
 Dec.
 24, 1893 (Brooklyn, NY) - d.
 Sept.
 22, 1981 (Los Angeles, CA)

-Possibly the most prolific composer Hollywood would ever know, this son of Italian immigrants played piano in silent movie houses and worked briefly for Vitagraph studios before he began composing.
-After providing numbers for the forgettable Spring is Here (1930), he teamed up with lyricist Al Dubin to provide the score for the film hit 42nd Street (1933).
+Possibly the most prolific composer Hollywood would ever know (his songs were featrured in more than 300 films), this son of Italian immigrants played piano in silent movie houses and worked briefly for Vitagraph studios, where he even played occasional bit parts.
+World War I led to his enlisting in the Navy, where he began composing.
+After the war, he found early success writing for in New York's Tin Pan Alley publishing houses, then headed West soon after Hollywood discovered sound.
+He provided numbers for the forgettable Spring is Here (1930), he teamed up with lyricist Al Dubin to provide the score for the film hit 42nd Street (1933).
 "Shuffle Off to Buffalo" and the sardonic title tune became tremendous hits.

 Warren & Dubin went on to compose a series of classic screen scores for Warner Brothers, many directed by the innovative Busby Berkeley, including Gold Diggers of 1933, Footlight Parade (1933), Dames (1934) and Go Into Your Dance (1935).
 These songs made no attempt to develop plot or character -- they were stand-alone numbers Berkeley could build into eye-popping production numbers.

-When Dubin's dependence on alcohol and illegal drugs made him unreliable, Warren worked with a succession of top lyricists, including Johnny Mercer, Arthur Freed, Samy Cahn and Ira Gershwin.
+When Dubin's dependence on alcohol and illegal drugs made him unreliable, Warren worked for every major studio, collaborating with a succession of top lyricists, including Johnny Mercer, Arthur Freed, Samy Cahn and Ira Gershwin.
 As popular tastes changed, Warren's versatility kept his melodies fresh, extending his career over three decades and more than sixty film scores.
 He composed three Academy Award winning songs – "Lullaby of Broadway," "You'll Never Know" and "On the Atchison Topeka and the Santa Fe."
 His one stab at composing for Broadway was Shangri-La (1956), an unsuccessful adaptation of Lost Horizon.
-However, he did live to see his music conquer Broadway in Gower Champion's stage version of 42nd Street (1981).
+Just weeks before Warren's death, his music finally conquered Broadway in Gower Champion's wildly successful stage version of 42nd Street (1981).

 Waters, Ethel